 Chickpea Soup Italian: Substitute the spices in this soup with 2 teaspoons of an Italian seasoning blend and enjoy an Italian-style chickpea soup.

 - To make Moroccan Chickpea stew using this recipe, simply reduce the amount of stock or water to 1.5-2 cups.
-After pressure cooking, mash a few beans using a potato masher, that helps thicken the stew more.
-Serve with toasted baguette and enjoy a hearty stew!
+After pressure cooking mash a few beans using a potato masher which helps thicken the stew more.
+Serve with a toasted baguette and enjoy a hearty stew!

 Frequently Asked Questions